Looking at the photo above you’re probably thinking “Not much that’s unconventional here..”

 Before we get to the curve ball bit, let’s tell you more about our family.

-Anika is 6 years old, going on 7 this year, and is an absolutely adorable girl.
+Anika is 7 years old, going on 8 this year, and is an absolutely adorable girl.
 She was born with undiagnosed Spina Bifida, which you can read more about by following this link.
 According to society today, she is classified as disabled/special needs/challenged but she is an amazing inspiration to us daily.
-She is always up for any challenge and being wheelchair bound has not stopped her from weekly horse riding, quad bike trips, fishing, swimming, miniature golf, climbing up anything climable, etc.
+She is always up for any challenge and being a wheelchair user has not stopped her from weekly horse riding, quad bike trips, fishing, swimming, miniature golf, climbing up anything climable, etc.

 A year after Anika was born with undiagnosed Spina Bifida, we had our second child, beautiful princess Esti.
 She had a heart condition called Hypo-plastic Left Heart Syndrome and only lived a few days.